cbracco/css-conventions/README.md

 **Use classes whenever possible.** IDs are unique; classes are not.
 IDs should only appear once on any given page, while classes can be used multiple times on any given page.

-Ideally, I’d recommend only using IDs when you need to target an element with JavaScript.
+I’d recommend only using IDs when you need to build navigation with anchor links, or when you need to target an element with JavaScript.

 <a name=comments></a>
 ## Comments